dmccreary/iot-course/docs/outline.md

 1. Each student must provide a laptop with a USB port.
 2. Each student must have an account on GitHub.
+3. Knowledge of Markdown formats is helpful but not required

 We will also provide examples of GPT-4 prompts that can be used to create, extend and debug your IoT code.
 A generative AI account is encouraged but not required.